-Wanda Brunstetter is an award-winning romance novelist who has led millions of readers to lose their heart in the Amish life.
-She is the author of over 60 books with more than 6 million copies sold.
-Many of her books have landed on the top bestseller lists, including the New York Times, Publisher’s Weekly, CBA, ECPA, and CBD.
-Wanda is considered one of the founders of the Amish fiction genre, and her work has been covered by national publications, including Time Magazine and USA Today.
-Wanda’s books have been translated into four foreign languages.
+Wanda Brunstetter is an award-winning author of over 100 books with more than 12 million copies sold.
+Many of her books have landed on the top bestseller lists, including the New York Times, Publisher’s Weekly, USA Today, CBA, ECPA, and Christianbook.
+Wanda is considered one of the founders of the Amish fiction genre, and her work has been covered by national publications, including Time Magazine, USA Today, Newsweek, Good Housekeeping, and Country Woman.
+Some of Wanda’s books have been translated into four foreign languages.

 Wanda’s primary attraction to the Amish is their desire to live a devout Christian life that strives to honor God, work hard, and maintain close family ties.
-Whenever she visits her Amish friends, Wanda finds herself drawn to their peaceful lifestyle, sincerity, and close family ties, which is in stark contrast to the chaos and busyness that plagues so many modern “Englishers.”
-Time and time again, Wanda loses her heart in the Amish life, and she hopes her readers will, too.
+Whenever she visits her Amish friends, Wanda finds herself drawn to their peaceful lifestyle, sincerity, and close family ties, which is in stark contrast to the chaos and busyness that plagues so many modern “English” people.

 Jacob and Mary had 13 children, among them was Henry Landess (Wanda’s great-great-great grandfather) who was born in Kentucky in 1789.
 Henry was married and widowed three times.
 His second wife, Catherine Moler, gave birth to a son named John Landess who was born in Highland County, Ohio in 1814 (Wanda’s great-great grandfather).
 John married Rachel (Michael) Landess, born in Virginia in 1818.

-Wanda enjoys photography, gardening, bird-watching, beachcombing, and visiting her Amish friends, whom she has come to know and love so well.
-She also enjoys every chance she gets to spend time with her family.
+Wanda enjoys photography, gardening, bird-watching, beachcombing, spending time with her family, and visiting her Amish friends, whom she has come to know and love so well.

 Besides writing, Wanda is a professional puppeteer and a ventriloquist.
 She often entertains children and adults with one of several ventriloquist figures.
 One of Wanda’s favorite figures is a little boy puppet dressed in Amish clothes, which she often uses when she visits Amish or English schools.

-Wanda has extensive knowledge of Amish cooking and has written two unique Amish cookbooks.
-Click here for a list of some of her favorite recipes.
+Wanda has extensive knowledge of Amish cooking and has written several unique Amish cookbooks.

 Romance Writers of America